A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Numerical Methods

 \subsection{Coefficient Recovery}

 In this subsection, we present numerical methods for estimating the unknown coefficients from the discrete-time trajectory data, as described in \Cref{sec:framework}.
-Throughout the paper, we assume that the fractional exponent $\alpha \in (0, 1)$ is known.
-Extending the method to cases with an unknown $\alpha$ is possible and is left for future work.
+In the main synthetic experiments, we assume that the fractional exponent $\alpha \in (0, 1)$ is known.
+The real-data experiment in \Cref{sec:real_data_experiment} includes a constant-$\alpha$ fit; a systematic treatment of unknown or state-dependent $\alpha$ is left for future work.
 We approximate the coefficient functions from a finite-dimensional space spanned by Fourier basis: